iifl-logo

 Human Resources

-The Company believes that its workforce is a critical factor in maintaining the competitive position.
+The Company believes that their workforce is a critical factor in maintaining their competitive position.
 The human resource policies focus on training and retaining their employees.
 Gopal Snacks Limited trains their employees on a regular basis to improve productivity and maintain compliance standards on quality and safety.
-The Company offers performance linked incentives and certain other benefits to its employees to retain top talent.
-As of March 31,2024, the Company had 3,397 employees in India of which 969 are employees (excluding skilled and unskilled labours) and 2,428 are skilled and unskilled labours.
-The table below sets forth a breakdown of their employees by department, as of March 31,2024:
+The Company offers performance linked incentives and certain other benefits to their employees to retain top talent.
+As of March 31, 2025, the Company had 3043 employees in India of which 1005 are employees (excluding skilled and unskilled labours) and 2038 are skilled and unskilled labours.
+Apart from the 3043 employees, 118 employees were on a contract basis.
+Total employee count including contractual employees are 3161.
+The table below sets forth a breakdown of their employees by department, as of March 31, 2025:

 Opportunities and Threats